rsmoorthy/dcldoc/docs/getting-started/ingress.md

 access to www.example.com/docs/ will route the request to `docs-servicce` and the rest of the requests will go to `other-service` (the catch all).

+??? info "See [reference](https://dcl.stackpod.io/docs/reference/ingress/#dclingresshttppriority) on how priority is calculated automatically"

 ??? note "Example showing multiple services with auto calculated priority"
     === "docker compose"
         ```yaml